Many of our volunteers pack and deliver groceries to homebound clients each week.

 Pantry volunteers deliver groceries regularly each week to persons in need who have a documented physical or cognitive disability.
 Home-delivery clients receive the same benefits as those who attend Pantry distributions, including registration for the federal assistance program SNAP.
 Currently, home deliveries are provided to residents of Mount Kisco and Bedford Hills.

 Partnering with Feeding Westchester (food bank) and Cornell Cooperative Extension, the Pantry offers regular, on-site lectures and demonstrations designed to support client health and well-being.
 Presentation topics include nutrition, meal planning, food budgeting and safe food handling.
 Food preparation demonstrations include recipes that make use of the current Pantry food offerings and encourage healthier eating choices.

 In partnership with Northern Westchester Hospital's Community Health, Education & Outreach Program (CHOP), the Pantry offers free, on-site cholesterol, blood-sugar and blood-pressure screenings, all of which reduce the risk of chronic diseases.

 Flu shots are offered during the fall and winter.

-Partnering with the Food Bank for Westchester, the Pantry provides quarterly, on-site assistance with registration for the Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps).
-For clients 60 and older, we can arrange for a Food Bank representative to make on-site visits to their homes.
+Partnering with Feeding Westchester, the Pantry provides quarterly, on-site assistance with registration for the Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps).
+For clients 60 and older, we can arrange for a Feeding Westchester representative to make on-site visits to their homes.

 Working in collaboration with Open Door Family Medical Center of Ossining, the Pantry provides monthly, on-site pre-screenings for registration in the federal food aid program WIC (Women, Infants, and Children).